-12. Stow the jack, jack handle and winch handle tools back in the storage compartment.
+12. Stow the jack, jack handle and winch handle tools For vehicles with aluminum wheels: back in the storage compartment.

 A loose tire or jack thrown forward in a collision or hard stop could endanger the occupants of the vehicle.
 Always stow the jack parts and the spare tire in the places provided.
 Have the deflated (flat) tire repaired or replaced immediately.